Security Focus

 SAP provides infrastructure certifications, but you remain responsible for application-level compliance.

-• • SOX controls (financial data integrity, access controls, change management)
+• SOX controls (financial data integrity, access controls)

 Pro tip: Don't assume RISE "makes you compliant."
 You still need to configure controls, document processes, and demonstrate compliance to auditors.